Ethics and Conduct

 At the conclusion of the investigation, a final report is provided to management.
 If serious violations have been noted, the committee prepares a report to share with the Audit Committee to explain the course of action taken.
 Certain courses of disciplinary action will be taken depending on the type and severity of the violation.
 Hormel Foods also takes steps to respond appropriately to these violations to proactively prevent subsequent violations of the law, including modifying the compliance program as necessary.

-Additional information about our board committees can be found in the 2018 Proxy Statement.
+Additional information about our board committees can be found in our 2019 Proxy Statement.